walkingriver/walkingriver.github.io/_posts/2021-01-14-angular-test-failures.md

 # You Can Specify the Random Seed!

 The next thing I did was to turn random ordering back on, but this time provide my own random seed.
 If you are not familiar with a seed, it is a number used to initialize (or "seed") the random number generator.
-The benefit of this approach is that using the same value to see the random number generator will provide the identical sequence of random values on subsequent runs.
+The benefit of this approach is that using the same value to seed the random number generator will provide the identical sequence of random values on subsequent runs.
 Thus, once I found a seed that caused my test failure to show itself, I could continue using that seed during my investigation.

 I started with the seed `1234`.
 Because I had no idea what value might cause the problem, it really did not matter.
 On the first run with that value, all the tests passed, so that was no help.
 I continued changing the seed value until my test failed.
 Fortunately, it only took me a couple of attempts.
 I ended up with a configuration like this: